dkoosis/cowgnition/README.md

 ## Authentication Flow

-The CowGnition server handles the RTM authentication flow:

-1. When first accessing RTM resources, Claude will prompt the user to authenticate
-2. The server will generate an authentication URL for the user to visit
-3. After authorizing access on the Remember The Milk website, the user will receive a frob
-4. The user enters this frob in Claude, and the server exchanges it for an auth token
+Getting connected is straightforward – a simple handshake between CowGnition and your RTM account:

+1. Ask Claude to check your tasks, and it'll notice you need to authenticate
+2. Claude provides a special RTM authorization link
+3. Click the link, tell RTM "yes, I trust CowGnition" and you'll get a special code (frob)
+4. Tell Claude this code and you're connected
-5. The server securely stores the token for future sessions
+5. CowGnition securely stores your connection for future chats

+Your credentials stay secure – CowGnition just gets the permission it needs to be helpful.

 ## Development